boytchev/demoduler/README.md

 The initial plan was to support future releases either till the end of 2023, or until the difference from r147 becomes too big.
 In October, 2023, at release r158, the number of sucesses drops below the combined number of warnings and errors.
 So, this is the end of updating the Demoduler.
-However, iIt will remain operational, as some files from future release might still be well demoduled.
+However, it will remain operational, as some files from future release might still be well demoduled.